 As nurses, our education doesn’t stop the minute we walk across the stage at graduation.
 Au contraire—that’s just the beginning!
-Most states require that we continue our education every two to three years through what are known as continuing education credits in order to maintain licensure.
+Most states require that we continue our education every two to three years through what is known as continuing education credits in order to maintain licensure.

 That means that even after you’ve obtained your nursing license, you’ll probably still have to take occasional courses or engage in professional nursing activities to earn credits and ensure that your license is active.
 Obtaining CE (continuing education) and CME (continuing medical education) credits will be absolutely vital.
 Even if your state doesn’t require continuing ed, you might still want to grow your skillset and make yourself extra-marketable with new learning opportunities.

 Obtaining continuing education credits for nurses isn’t just a requisite for staying licensed in most states.
 It’s also necessary for passionate nurses who want to stay on top of their game.
 The fact of the matter is that the healthcare industry is ever-changing, and building upon your educational foundation helps you stay up to date on the latest technologies, trends, and studies so that you can provide the best possible patient care.

 Nurses who do not continue their medical education beyond traditional nursing school risk being left in the dust and may become stagnant in their career and limited in terms of salary.
 Of course, nurses who advance from LPN to RN and RN to NP (or another higher nursing license) significantly raise their earning potential with each new milestone.
 Many nurses will also need to obtain additional certifications, such as ACLS (Advanced Cardiac Life Support), PALS (Pediatric Advanced Life Support), and BLS (Basic Life Support).
 But even still, there is so much more nurses can learn.